alexvea/centreon_check_command_on_svc_conf_page/README.md

 Known issues :

-"Get check command" : not working to get check command for some services templates (ie : App-Monitoring-Centreon-Process-centengine)(template of a template of a tempalte ?)
+"Get check command" : not working to get check command for some services templates (ie : App-Monitoring-Centreon-Process-centengine)(template of a template of a template ?)

 "Execute check command" : issue with options quotes examples :